How To Get Affordable State Sponsored Therapy in Nebraska

 However, Nebraska continued to rely heavily on its state psychiatric hospitals even after these community mental health laws were passed.
 It wasn’t until Nebraska passed its mental health reform law (LB1083) in 2004 that the state began to pull its focus and funding away from state inpatient institutions and to invest more heavily in community-based mental health services.

-Unfortunately, despite these reforms, provider shortages and lack of funding continue to make community-based care difficult to access across much of Nebraska.
-Advocates, consumers, and providers have banded together to help improve access to care.
-In the last few years, pioneering efforts have extended high-quality mental health services even to those living in the most rural parts of Nebraska and have helped increase the number of mental health providers in Nebraska.
+Advocates, consumers, and providers banded together to help improve access to care.
+In the last decade, their pioneering efforts have extended high-quality mental health services to even the most rural parts of Nebraska and helped to increase the total number of mental health providers statewide.